bcgov/Technology-Code-of-Practice/README.md

 ●	service assessments
 ●	assisted digital support

 ### 2. Make things accessible

-Make sure your technology, infrastructure and systems are accessible for users.
+Make sure your technology, infrastructure and systems are accessible for users, regardless of region, device, or channel.

 To meet point 2 of the Technology Code of Practice your plan or design must show how you’re making technology inclusive.

 You’ll have to explain how you’re doing this as part of the digital investment process.

 #### How making things accessible and inclusive will help your initiative